Solar Panel Cost Guide in Mercer, IL (2025 Update)

 See how much it might cost to make the switch to solar in Mercer.

 Currently, the national average cost of solar panels is $2.66 per watt.
-However, in Mercer, the typical cost of solar panels is 4 per watt.Since a 6.4-kW system is needed to cover the energy usage of a typical home in Mercer, the average price of going solar will be about $16,867 after claiming the federal solar tax credit of 0.
+However, in Mercer, the typical cost of solar panels is 4 per watt.Since a 6.4-kW system is needed to cover the energy costs of a typical home in Mercer, the average price of going solar will be about $16,867 after claiming the federal solar tax credit of 0.

-You can click the button below to get connected with a pre-vetted solar company in Mercer for a quote for your home.
+Click the button below to get connected to a reputable solar installer in your area for a customized estimate.

 Solar savings over time in Mercer